-Directors' responsibilities statement
+Directors' responsibilities statement For the year ended 31 December 2020

 The Directors are responsible for preparing the annual report in accordance with applicable Irish law.

 Company law requires the Directors to prepare financial statements for each financial year.
 Under that law, the Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board and as adopted by the EU.
 Under company law, the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the assets, liabilities and financial position of the Company and of its profit and loss for that financial year and otherwise comply with the Companies Act 2014.
 In preparing those financial statements, the directors are required to: